boki94ns/THM-SOC-Analyst-Portfolio/Lab-01-Phishing-Investigation/README.md

 ## Why This Was Classified as Phishing

-The alert was classified as phishing because several indicators appeared together:
+The alert was classified as phishing because several suspicious indicators appeared together:

 - The email used an onboarding theme to gain trust.
-- The subject created urgency with **“Action Required”**.
+- The subject created urgency with `Action Required`.
-- The email contained an external link requiring user action.
+- The email contained an external link requiring user interaction.
 - The full URL had no reputation in VirusTotal.
 - The domain had no DNS records in SecurityTrails.
 - The domain could not be resolved locally using DNS.

-No single indicator alone is enough to prove phishing with absolute certainty.
-However, the combination of these indicators strongly supports a **True Positive phishing classification**.
+No single indicator alone proves phishing with absolute certainty.
+However, the combination of these indicators strongly supports a True Positive phishing classification.

 ---